What are Taxable and Non-Taxable Income in Singapore?

 Property-Related Profits or Gains

 Profits or gains derived from property-related activities are also considered taxable income for Singapore businesses.
-For example, if you own an office building and rents out space to various businesses, the rental income received from these tenants is taxable.
+For example, if you own an office building and rents out space to various businesses, the rental income received from such gains from these tenants is taxable.
 This includes income from the sale of properties and rental income from properties.
 It also includes any other income directly related to property transactions.

 Other Types of Gains

-Deductions to Lower Tax Liabilities
+Deductions Such as Capital Allowances and Tax Reliefs to Lower Tax Liabilities

 To lower your tax liabilities, your business in Singapore is eligible for various deductions such as tax reliefs, capital allowances, and business expenses.
 These deductions help businesses offset your taxable income by reducing the amount of income subject to taxation.